connor-kolb-13/georgia-sweets-group-10/README_Sprint_2.md

 Trent:
+1).
+Yesterday I was able to finalize the code to display the already uploaded images on the gallary page.
+2).
+Today, I plan to reference our origional protoype to ensure we are staying on the track with the design approved by our customer.
+3).
+The only minor challenge I am facing is looking into if we are able to allow administrators to delete user accounts.

 Mason:
 1).
 Yesterday I finished up allowing the admin to add images to the gallery page, and ensuring that it is added to the gallery_images database.